-In the Part III, suddenly the pace changes, story moves from Guyana to Brazil and then Venezuela, where the narrator meets a young girl Jankey who prefers to call herself Jan.
+In Part III, suddenly the pace changes.
+The story moves from Guyana to Brazil and then Venezuela, where the narrator meets a young girl Jankey who prefers to call herself Jan.
 I thought this part was totally disjointed from the earlier two sections.
-Narrator comes to these two countries without Visa, picks up the girl and travels with her to various places, only promising to take care of her expenses, never realizing there could be trap.
-He gets lost in an obscure place in Venezuela only to be rescued by an Indian travel agent Gomati.
+The narrator comes to these two countries without Visa, picks up the girl and travels with her to various places only promising to take care of her expenses never realizing there could be a trap.
+He gets lost in an obscure place in Venezuela, only to be rescued by an Indian travel agent Gomati.
 The story ends when he returns to Guyana and is slated to take a flight back to India the next day.
-In this section he has infused lust, erotica and himself in the story.
+In this section, he has infused lust, erotica and himself in the story.

 The language of the book Sly Company of the People Who Care is written as it is spoken with grammatical mistakes and the local accent.
 It took me some time to get a hang of this style, sometimes I got confused if it was a word that I do not know and should look up the dictionary?
 Or is it that I need to figure out the Guyanese vernacular version of the word.
 To me, this was quite a distraction in reading and sometimes I felt the vernacular versions were exaggerated to create the effect.